 The current business corporation agreement entered into in 2017 with Xiaomi governs all our sales to Xiaomi.
-It will expire in August 2018, and will automatically extend for successive one-year period unless otherwise terminated with 30 days' written notice prior the expiration of the then current term.
+It will expire in August 2018, and will automatically extend for successive one-year period unless objected by a party at least 30 days prior to the expiration of the then current term.
 This agreement can be terminated earlier by Xiaomi, among other reasons, if (i) we breach the material obligation underlying this agreement and purchase order, (ii) except as prohibited by applicable bankruptcy laws, we declare bankruptcy, or if we are unable to repay due loans, or perform contracts, or if our assets are transferred to or taken by other creditors, (iii) the products fail to meet Xiaomi's requirements, and Xiaomi determines that there is no value to remedy or the products still fail the requirement after three times' remedies, (iv) we fail to deliver the products on time without reasonable cause and Xiaomi's prior written consent, and (v) we fail to store the data to clouds designated by Xiaomi, cause disputes of violating users' personal information, or disclose user data to any third party without Xiaomi's consent.